Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

-Curious readers may wonder why we deliberately separate the training into two stages in the algorithm description.
-This is because, in order for \sfalong~to {generalize well}, we need {both} global and local models output by this algorithm to approach the optimum: $\www{\glob}_T \approx \twww{\glob}$, $\www{i}_{T+1}\approx \twww{i}~\forall i\in[m]$.
-Thus, the two stages have distinct interpretations: in Stage \RN{1}, the central server aims to learn a good global model with the help of local clients, whereas in Stage \RN{2}, each local client takes advantage of the global model to personalize.
+Applying the idea of local SGD to \eqref{eq:soft_sharing_wted}, one obtains the \textsc{FedProx} algorithm\footnote{In fact, Algorithm \ref{alg:softfedavg_wted} is not exactly the same as the original \textsc{FedProx} algorithm introduced in \cite{li2018federated}.
+But since both algorithms share the idea of imposing regularization, we still call Algorithm \ref{alg:softfedavg_wted} \textsc{FedProx} for conceptual simplicity.}, which we detail in Algorithm \ref{alg:softfedavg_wted}.
+We separate the whole algorithm into two stages as they has distinct interpretations: in Stage \RN{1}, the central server aims to learn a good global model with the help of local clients, whereas in Stage \RN{2}, each local client takes advantage of the global model to personalize.
 Alternatively, one can also interpret \sfalong~as an instance of the general framework of \emph{model-agnostic meta learning} \citep{finn2017model}, where Stage \RN{1} learns a good {initialization}, and Stage \RN{2} trains the local models starting from this initialization.

-In contrast to our analyses for \falong~and \pllong, where we largely focus on global minimizers, the analysis for \sfalong~will be carried out for the approximate minimizer output by Algorithm \ref{alg:softfedavg_wted}.
-The reason for this, again, is rooted in the fact that a rigorous statement on the generalization ability of \sfalong~calls for both global and local models to approach the optimum.
-While the convergence of $\www{\glob}_T$ to $\twww{\glob}$ has appeared in \cite{li2018federated} and \cite{dinh2020personalized}, to the best of our knowledge, the convergence of $\www{i}_{T}$ to $\twww{i}$ has been largely overlooked in the literature, and we need to address this additional technical challenge in order to have a fully rigorous statement on the performance of \sfalong.